quantum-smith427t6/icm-contracts/contracts/validator-manager/README.md

 ## Deploying

-The validator manager system consists of a `ValidatorManager`, and optionally one of `NativeTokenStakingManager` or `ERC20TokenStakingManager`, which implement `StakingManager`. `ValidatorManager` is `Ownable`, and when deployed on its own, acts as a Proof-of-Authority validator manager.
-If a `StakingManager` is also deployed, it should be set as the `ValidatorManager`'s owner.
+The validator manager system consists of a `ValidatorManager`, and one of `NativeTokenStakingManager`, `ERC20TokenStakingManager`, or `PoAManager`. `ValidatorManager` is `Ownable`, and its owner should be set to the other contract.

 All of these are implemented as [upgradeable](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/main/contracts/proxy/utils/Initializable.sol#L56) contracts.
 There are numerous [guides](https://blog.chain.link/upgradable-smart-contracts/) for deploying upgradeable smart contracts, but the general steps are as follows: